rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 A lot more happens when setting up consumers, to ensure messages get routed correctly, using the MassTransit topology.
 A consumer only ever listens to a Queue, never a Topic.
 But!
 The consumer will STILL get messages from both a Topic and a Queue.
-Because a Topic will be created, along with a Subscription that routes the actual Queue!
+Why?
+Because a Topic will be created, along with a Subscription that route messages to the actual Queue, and then the Consumer gets it from the Queue.

 **When** creating bus and connecting a receive endpoint to an interface of `IUpdateFooCommand` to a `IConsumer<UpdateFooCommand>`, like so: `cfg.ReceiveEndpoint<IUpdateFooCommand>`
 **And** then starting the bus